 - A body sheet or blanket for cool

 I recently hit the road for my first endurance ride in 11 years.
-I hauled my grade mare Rockin’ Ruby to a stunning location south of La Veta, Colorado for the Spanish Peaks Pioneer ride.
+I hauled my grade mare, Rockin’ Ruby, to a stunning location south of La Veta, Colorado for the Spanish Peaks Pioneer ride.
 The riding camp was picturesque with the Spanish Peaks looming over the camp.
 I parked on lush green grass,

 and the views across the flatlands below went on for miles.
 Ruby had never been to any event before, and this was her first endurance challenge.

 After the first 20 miles of extended trotting, Ruby started drinking significant amounts of water.
 In my pommel bags, I had stashed a tube of Formula 707 Performance Paste.
 In just minutes I administered it on the back of her tongue.
-Formula 707 Performance Paste is a powerful, iron-rich energy supplement that encourages peak performance.
+Formula 707 Performance Paste is a powerful, potassium and magnesium energy supplement that encourages peak performance.
 It provided Ruby with a moderate dose of electrolytes as well as vitamins and essential amino acids.

 Most importantly it was absorbed quickly into her system.
 We completed the limited distance 30-mile ride and finished in the top ten.
 Ruby normally does not sweat excessively, but on this day she was completely wet, and sweat was dripping onto her hooves.
-Several hours after the ride, and after more water intake, I gave her half a tube or Formula 707 Restore Paste to replenish the electrolytes in her system.
+Several hours after the ride, and after more water intake, I gave her half a tube of Formula 707 Restore Paste to replenish the electrolytes in her system.

 If you have heard about endurance riding but have been intimidated by the idea of long, fast-moving distance riding, I would encourage you to attend an endurance ride and start with the fun ride.
-Participating in this ride will help you understand the entire cycle of a ride start to finish.
+Participating in this ride will help you understand the entire cycle of a ride, start to finish.
 Then you can decide if perhaps an LD ride can be your next goal.
 For those within driving range of southeast Colorado, I would suggest checking out SOCO Endurance, www.socoendurance.com.
 The wonderful folks near La Veta, Colorado put on multi-day rides twice a summer.
 It is pleasant camping, great food and outstanding views of the surrounding country.
 If you stay Saturday night, be ready to enjoy a great meal including an authentic whole pig roast and live music.
 For a nationwide schedule of rides go to www.aerc.org.